sagemath/trac_to_gh/Issue 1643.md

 # Issue 1643: Fortran.spkg: If SAGE_FORTRAN is set do not copy the binary to sage_fortran.bin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1643

 Original creator: mabshoff